a-camarillo/a-camarillo.github.io/projects/nfl-viz/nfl_running_backs.md

 <img src="https://raw.githubusercontent.com/a-camarillo/a-camarillo.github.io/master/projects/nfl-viz/images/nfl_robots.png" height=200>

-Since the **Disallow:** does not include `/stats` or `/player` , the extensions I used for player statistics, I am ok to scrape through without worrying about getting in trouble with NFL.com
+Since the **Disallow:** does not include `/player` , the extension I used for player statistics, I am ok to scrape through without worrying about getting in trouble with NFL.com